 Whether you are living in the United States, or abroad as a US citizen, you will need to file income taxes and report your worldwide income every year if you earn over the income tax reporting threshold.
 US Green Card Holders are also subject to the same filing law.

 2. When are US taxes for Americans Abroad due?

-Typically, the tax filing and payment deadline in the US is April 15th every year.
-However, April 15th is only the tax payment deadline for Americans abroad.
-Yet, due to the coronavirus, it got pushed to May 17th this year.
+The tax filing and payment deadline in the US is April 15th every year.
+Plus, April 15th is only the tax payment deadline for Americans abroad.

 As for filing US taxes, Americans abroad have until June 15 to do this.
 If you need more time to file, you can file a free extension via the MyExpatTaxes software.